 Of course I can't be much of a React developer if I can't do web development, so naturally I've picked this up by osmosis over the years and while my eye for web design may not always be on point, the techniques required to implement designs do not elude me.
 (I've used anything from pagination and lazy loading to transitions and web2.0 effects professionally and for personal projects.)

 Ruby & Selenium

 Alongside my professional development there has always been a need to have automated browser tests and while I've seen plenty of libraries and shortcuts for doing this, there is nothing like coding it yourself and having your own framework to really get control of things.
-(I've got Selenium talking to Chrome, running a bunch of routine tests and firing off the results to TestRail each time a build comes from Jenkins.)
+I've had Selenium talking to Chrome, running a bunch of routine tests and firing off the results to TestRail each time a build comes from Jenkins in 2 different companies.

 I wouldn't be much of a developer if I couldn't use databases too.
 I regularly produce various scales and complexities of database integration for Java systems (predominantly JDBC and Hibernate based) and have overcome performance issues with long running or large queries/views.

 Although I don't get to do a lot of it these days, I've done my fair share of continuous delivery and integration.
 Anything from packaging up an entire enterprise solution into an RPM for each of the 4 distributed servers it ran on to simply ensuring my own personal software releases are as painless as possible.